 Chicago guidebooks and best-of lists all include the Art Institute, Museum of Science and Industry, Wrigley Field, Millennium Park and Chicago-style pizza.
-But take a few steps off the tourist path to find more interesting food, cocktails, tours and culture, including a church nestled in a skyscraper and a buffet filled with only chocolate.
-Here are 10 reasons why we recommend venturing off the beaten path in the Windy City.
+But the city's hidden gems can be just as interesting.
+Here are 10 reasons we recommend venturing off the beaten path in the Windy City.

 Chicago Greeter The free Chicago Greeter program is an informative and fun way to explore the city under the wing of a local volunteer.
 Spontaneous?
 Take the InstaGreeter hour-long walk through downtown.
 A planner?
 Sign up at least two weeks in advance for the Greeter Visit, which lasts two to four hours and personalizes the neighborhood, language and theme of the tour.

 Photo courtesy of Choose Chicago and Chicago Greeter

 When completed in 1924 as the new facilities of the First United Methodist Church, the Chicago Temple was the tallest building in the city.
 The main sanctuary of the neo-Gothic building has stained-glass windows depicting the history of Chicago; the Sky Chapel sits under spires, 400 feet above the ground.
 Tours are available at 2 p.m.
 Monday through Saturday and after services Sunday.

 The InterContinental Chicago Magnificent Mile

 Built by the Shriners as the Medinah Men’s Athletic Club in 1929, the InterContinental is a maze of intriguing history.
 Hear it while seeing the elaborate ballrooms, elegant architecture and a junior-Olympic-size pool on free, self-guided iPod tours (request one at the concierge desk).

 Gene Siskel Film Center